-Please also note that to enable accurate totals for the five periods to be generated, it has been necessary to re-run some reports on previous periods again.
+Please also note that to enable accurate totals for the six periods to be generated, it has been necessary to re-run some reports on previous periods again.
 This has resulted in small changes in some of the numbers from the previous report as the reports are based on live operational data which is subject to change over time as final returns are submitted.
 Live operational data is regularly adjusted by staff when issues with data integrity become apparent and as children's cases progress.
 This is especially prevalent in data where the time between the reporting period and the production of the report is very short and is therefore always going to be a feature of this report.

-Relaxation of requirement for children's panel to consist of three members and relaxation of requirement to have a gender mix on each children's hearing (Schedule 3 1 (2) & (3) In Period 1, 5 hearings had fewer than 3 panel members in attendance, and 1 did not have both male and female members.3
+Relaxation of requirement for children's panel to consist of three members and relaxation of requirement to have a gender mix on each children's hearing (Schedule 3 1 (2) & (3)

-In Period 2, 22 hearings had fewer than 3 panel members in attendance, and 18 did not have both male and female members.
-No hearings proceeded with only 1 panel member in attendance.
-The total number of hearings making use of the relaxation provisions during the reporting period was 30.
-This differs from the total making use of the two provisions (22 and 18, above) because both provisions can be used simultaneously (where, for example, a panel consists of 2 panel members of the same gender).4
+In the first reporting period, five hearings had fewer than three panel members in attendance, and one did not have both male and female members4.

-In Period 3, 18 hearings had fewer than 3 panel members in attendance, and 11 did not have both male and female members5.
+In the second reporting period, 24 hearings had fewer than 3 panel members in attendance, and 18 did not have both male and female members.
 No hearings proceeded with only one panel member in attendance.
+The total number of hearings making use of the relaxation provisions during the reporting period was 32.
+This differs from the total making use of the two provisions (24 and 18, above) because both provisions can be used in conjunction (where, for example, a hearing consists of 2 panel members of the same gender).5

-The total number of hearings making use of the relaxation provisions during the reporting period was 26.
+In the third reporting period, 20 hearings had fewer than 3 panel members in attendance, and 11 did not have both male and female members6.
+No hearings proceeded with only one panel member in attendance.
+The total number of hearings making use of the relaxation provisions during the reporting period was 27.